 Digital Nomad Tip

-Situated on Hampshire Terrace, Innovation Space is a decent coworking spot in Portsmouth.
+Situated on Hampshire Terrace, Halpern House is a great coworking spot in Portsmouth.
 A good place to meet other people in a focused office space – and meet your own deadlines, too.

 “A liberal city on England’s south coast, Brighton is the place to go for LGBT culture, veganism and beachside living.“